 On behalf of The Law Office of Gustavo E. Frances, P.A.

-However, in many situation defense options exist that can prove that a person should not be found guilty.
-In some cases, self-defense may be used as a reason for the physical behavior.
+However, in many situations, defense options exist that can prove that a person should not be found guilty.
+In some cases, self-defense may be used as a reason for physical behavior.
 In any case, people should understand their legal options following a domestic violence arrest.

 The Examiner, “Elderly couple comes to blows after wife finds hubby on dating website,” Howard Portnoy, Dec.
 28, 2013